peter-evans/autopep8/README.md

 The following workflow is an alternative to the previous workflow.
 Instead of raising a second pull request it commits the changes made by autopep8 directly to the pull request branch.

-**Important caveat:** If you have other pull request checks besides the following workflow then you must use a [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) instead of the default `GITHUB_TOKEN`.
+**Important caveat:** If you have other pull request checks besides the following workflow then you must use a [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) instead of the default `GITHUB_TOKEN`.
 This is due to a deliberate limitation imposed by GitHub Actions that events raised by a workflow (such as `push`) cannot trigger further workflow runs.
 This is to prevent accidental "infinite loop" situations, and as an anti-abuse measure.
-Using a `repo` scoped [Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) is an approved workaround.
-See [this issue](https://github.com/peter-evans/create-pull-request/issues/48) for further detail.
+Using a `repo` scoped [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) is an approved workaround.
+See [here](https://github.com/peter-evans/create-pull-request/blob/master/docs/concepts-guidelines.md#triggering-further-workflow-runs) for further detail.

 How it works:
 1. When a pull request is raised the workflow executes as a check.
 2. If autopep8 makes any fixes they will be committed directly to the current pull request branch.
 3. The `push` triggers all pull request checks to run again.

-Note that due to [limitations on forked repositories](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#permissions-for-the-github_token) this workflow does not work for pull requests raised from forks.
+Note that due to [token restrictions on public repository forks](https://docs.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token), this workflow does not work for pull requests raised from forks.
+Private repositories can be configured to [enable workflows](https://docs.github.com/en/github/administering-a-repository/disabling-or-limiting-github-actions-for-a-repository#enabling-workflows-for-private-repository-forks) from forks to run without restriction.

 ```yml
 name: autopep8